『SKiP'D』のカバーアート

 What’s inside:

 Stream Skip’d on Spotify, Apple Podcasts, or wherever you get your audio fix.
-Got an album that makes you press repeat until your neighbours complain?
-Send it our way — Rob & Mike will put it to the test and see if it’s truly unskippable.
+Got an album that feels like a confession, a comfort blanket, or a coming‑of‑age moment?
+Send it our way — Rob & Mike will put it to the test and decide if it’s truly unskippable.

 続きを読む 一部表示